-- The Digitisation Strategy addresses the strengthening of children's and youths' digital competences, i.e., by proposing a subject on technology understanding in primary education. - The National Agency for Education and Quality has provided recommendations for the use of screens in primary schools in February 2024.
+- As part of a political agreement from March 2024 it was decided that technology comprehension will be integrated into primary and lower secondary education from the school year 2027/2028.
+Technology comprehension will be integrated in selected, existing subjects and as an elective subject in the lower secondary education. - The Digital Strategy addresses the strengthening of children's and youths' digital competences, i.e., by proposing a subject on technology understanding in primary education. - The National Agency for Education and Quality has provided recommendations for the use of screens in primary schools in February 2024.
 This initiative is designed to ensure positive online environments in primary schools and the appropriate use of screens (computers, mobile devices, and interactive boards), contributing to high-quality teaching and student learning. - To ensure good support for technological understanding in public schools, an initiative will be launched to develop further the new professional field in teacher education, including competence development of teachers in teacher education, which can strengthen the research, knowledge and teaching environment.